JANIE E. HOWLAND

 I am a professional scenic designer based in Boston.
-I received my MFA from Brandeis University in scenic design and have designed over 200 shows since then.
+I received my MFA from Brandeis University in scenic design and have designed over 250 shows since then.
 My designs have been seen at the Lynn Redgrave Theatre (Off-Broadway), Theatre For a New City (Off-Off-Broadway), Ohio Star Theatre (OH), Lyric Stage Company of Boston, Speakeasy Stage Company, New Rep Theatre, Emerson Majestic, Wheelock Family Theatre, Boston Children’s Theatre, Odyssey Opera, Stoneham Theatre, New Jersey Shakespeare Festival(NJ), American Stage Festival (NH), New England Conservatory, Boston Conservatory of Music, Barter Theatre (VA), Opera Boston, Boston Midsummer Opera, Huntington Theatre Studio 210, ART Institute, Nora Theatre, Central Square Theatre, Reagle Players, Weston Playhouse (VT), North Shore Music Theatre.
 I have been an exhibit designer for CONSENSES, Festival of the Senses since 2014.
 I have received 8 design awards in Boston.
 I teach at Emerson College and Wellesley College.
 I am a member of USA Local 829 and the Stage Source Board.

 Links to articles: